Mischa Martin

 Hometown: Sherwood, Arkansas

-The Division of Children and Family Services’ responsibility is to ensure children and youth have a safe and stable home every day.
-DCFS is responsible for child abuse prevention, child abuse investigations and protection, foster care, and adoption programs.
-Yearly, the division investigates over 25,000 alleges of child abuse or neglect, is responsible over 7,000 children in foster care, and serves more than 13,000 children in in-home protective services case.
-We offer statewide intensive in-home prevention, substance abuse, and mental health services to children and families who we serve.
+Briefly describe your role: The Division of Children and Family Services is responsible for ensuring children and youth have a safe and stable home every day.
+DCFS manages child abuse prevention, investigations, protection, foster care, and adoption programs.
+Each year, the division investigates over 25,000 allegations of child abuse or neglect, is responsible for over 7,000 children in foster care, and serves more than 13,000 children through in-home protective services.
+We offer intensive in-home prevention, substance abuse, and mental health services to the children and families we serve.

 Q: Is what you’re doing now what you always pictured you would do?